Shivendra690/Udacity-Self-Driving-Car/p3-behavioral-cloning/README.md

 #### 6. Fine Tuning

-I used the idea of transfer learning and iteratively train each new experimented network architecture and parameters on top of previously best model trained and saved.
+I used the idea of transfer learning and iteratively train each new experimented network parameters (batchsize, epochs, etc.) on top of previously best model trained and saved.
 I load the model using Keras `load_model` function.
 I also manually experimented increasing dropout keep probability higher as I try to optimize further.

 ## Data Preprocessing & Augmentation